vineethsai/DigitalSecurityHub/README.md

 ## Home
 https://127.0.0.1:8000/home/

+Renders the home page for the application.

 ## Signup
 https://127.0.0.1:8000/accounts/signup
 - GET: Displays signup page
-- POST: Sends in singup parameters, logs user in and redirects to signup2 (creates USER in user model)
+- POST: Sends in signup parameters, logs user in and redirects to signup2 (creates USER in user model)

 ## signup2
 https://127.0.0.1:8000/accounts/signup2 (DO NOT USE THE LINK - FOLLOW PATH USING SIGNUP)